 For an idea of the wackiness with no context, allow me to summarize these Two Paths.

 The Devils path is somehow more ridiculous.
-You need to find Bel, a pit fiend who ruled Avernus before Zariel.
+You need to find Bel, the pit fiend who ruled Avernus before Zariel.
 But a genie has to write you an introduction.
-The genie will help but it’s cursed and needs you to break the curse first.
+I am not making this up.
+The genie will help but they’re cursed and need you to break the curse first.
 So you go to a witch who tells you to get titan blood.
-The titan/frogurt is also cursed and they need blood from Tiamat.
+The titan and their frogurt is also cursed and they need blood from Tiamat.
 Is this fucking serious?
 You can get Tiamat’s blood from Arkhan The Cruel, a Dragonborn who totally vapes.
 The text takes pains to explain how powerful and cool Arkhan is and it’s the most 14-year-old-boy shit of all time.
 He’ll give you Tiamat’s blood if you do some shit yadda yadda.
 You give the Tiamat Blood to the Cursed Titan, the Titan Blood to the Cursed Genie, the genie gives you a hall pass, and then you get to Bel who asks a favor as well and after that favor you get the location of Zariel’s Sword.

 This Path of the Devils is fucking insane and I don’t mean this in a positive way.
 It’s metal but it’s also like some Legend of Zelda fetch quest where you need to travel the world to trade a seed for seven other things until you get a Heart Container and you need a strategy guide to figure it out.
 Compared to the Path of the Demons, the Path of Devils seems harder, more complicated, and easier to fuck up.
 The Demon Path also gives you a big bonus to the final confrontation with Zariel.
 The Demon Path isn’t better than the Devil Path but I would say the Demon Path is easy mode.
 It is the Jill Valentine to the Devil Path’s Chris Redfield.